galaxykate/OSSTA-Zine/osta-zine.md

 *Thanks*: much gratitude to the many people who have helped me with ideas in this document, including but not limited to Golan Levin, Rebecca Fiebrink, Daniel Shiffman, Ricardo Cabello, and OpenProcessing members.

 **A Note:**
 I, Kate Compton, have done none of these well.
 Tracery has succeeded due to many of the principles of this document.
-Many of the pronciples of this document are learned from the ways that Tracery succeeded, and some prinicples are learned from things I wish I'd done well.
+Many of the principles of this document are learned from the ways that Tracery succeeded, and some principles are learned from things I wish I'd done well.
 Every open source project is different, and limited in its own way.
 It is only on us to strive valiantly toward a more perfect project)

 ----------------